JingxianLin/RoboND-Kinematics-Project/writeup.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

 A DH parameter table includes twist angle, link length, link offset, joint angle for each link, as shown below.
-These DH parameters are derived by evaluating the kr210.urdf.xacro file and based on the information found in KR210 Forward Kinematics sections 1-3 in the classroom, for example, a1-3 can be directly read from lines 329-49 in kr210.urdf.xacro, and the position of the wrist center can be obtained using link_5.
+These DH parameters are derived by evaluating the kr210.urdf.xacro file and based on the information found in KR210 Forward Kinematics sections 1-3 in the classroom, for example, the structure of the manipulator includes joint_1-6 and left/right_gripper_finger_joint, which can be directly read from lines 269-364 in kr210.urdf.xacro, and the position of the wrist center can be obtained using link_5.
 An annotated figure of forward kinematics is provided with the table to get a better understanding.

 Links | alpha(i-1) | a(i-1) | d(i) | theta(i)
 --- | --- | --- | --- | ---